Turkey Roasting Guide + Turkey Printable

 I’ve got you covered!

-Unwrap the turkey, remove the giblets, if included (should say on the packaging) they will be in the neck or the bottom cavity.
-Remove them and make that amazing giblet gravy of mine! (recipe linked at the top of the post)
+Unwrap the turkey, remove the giblets, if included (should say on the packaging) they will be in the neck and/or the bottom cavity.
+Remove them and make that amazing giblet gravy!

 Place frozen or partially frozen turkey on a roasting rack, then place in a roasting pan.